Aboriginer/HFS-SDE/README.md

 }
 ```

 Our implementation is based on [Score-based SDE](https://github.com/yang-song/score_sde_pytorch) by Dr. Yang Song.
-Thanks for his great work!
+And we also borrowed some code from [csgm-mri-langevin](https://github.com/utcsilab/csgm-mri-langevin).
+Thanks for their great works!

 ## Questions
 If you have any problem, please contact chentaocao1224@gmail.com